e0ne/cinder/doc/source/man/cinder-manage.rst

     Sync the database up to the most recent version.
 This is the standard way to create the db as well.

+``cinder-manage db archive_deleted_rows [--max_rows] [--last_updated]``

+    Archive deleted rows from production tables to shadow tables.

+    If max_rows is not provided, the default value will be 5000 rows.
+    If --last_updated is provided, rows older than last-updated number of days will be deleted.

 Cinder Logs
 ~~~~~~~~~~~